shadow9owo/Shadowclient/ISSUES.md

 <h1>List:</h1>
 <p>
-  -Sometimes crashes when ingame accurs mostly in multiplayer when someone opens a chest nearby
+  1.Sometimes crashes when ingame accurs mostly in multiplayer when someone opens a chest nearby
 </p>